4ngelica/laravel-slack-app/README.md

 User Token Scopes: `channels:write`, `files:read`, `groups:write`, `im:write`, `mpim:write`

 • Into InteracionController.php, setup your interaction command and fill the message_action case inside _invoke function with the callback_id.

+Now you can export your conversations into your application.
+The threads will be indexed into the application homepage by opening the options tab of any message into your workspace, calling the interaction button and submitting the modal.

-The App will only receive the payloads if you have a proper URL (Serving your application in localhost will not work).
+* The App will only receive the payloads if you have a proper URL (Serving your application in localhost will not work).
 I suggest using Ngrok to create a temporary domain if you don't have one.

 <footer>
    <hr></hr>